bhaskarpandey1234/Weather-Application/README.md

 # Weather Web Application
 API based weather web application

-Welcome to my Weather Application!
-This application provides accurate and up-to-date weather information for various locations.
+Welcome to our Weather Web Application!
+Our mission is to provide accurate and up-to-date weather information to help you plan your day, stay safe, and be prepared for any weather condition.

 ## Features

 - Check current weather conditions
 - Intuitive and visually appealing interface
-- contact us/ direct email to us via contact form
+- Contact us/ direct email to us via contact form

 ## Screenshots